bmlt-enabled/upcoming-meetings-bmlt/readme.txt

 = 1.5.1 =

-* Fix for TimeZones not working properly.
+* Fix for TimeZones not being validated properly and set default.

 = 1.5.0 =